Resident Research Overview

 - A Dictionary of Epidemiology, Fifth Edition, Edited by Miquel Porta.
 Published in 2008 by Oxford University Press.

 Welcome to the Ob-Gyn Research Opportunities page.
 This page is to provide visitors with helpful information on research funding and opportunities.
-If further assistance is needed as far as information on HIPAA training or IRB instructions, or assistance with literature reviews, proposal writing, or iRIS submission, and information on the following research opportunities and funding, please contact Flor Puentes, M.P.H., by phone at 915-215-4181 or email at firstname.lastname@example.org.
+If further assistance is needed as far as information on HIPAA training or IRB instructions, or assistance with literature reviews, proposal writing, or iRIS submission, and information on the following research opportunities and funding, please contact the Associate Director, Christina Bracamontes, MS, at 915-215-5103 or email at firstname.lastname@example.org for information.

 This program is specifically for the El Paso campus.
 Investigators planning to conduct pilot studies with the intention of obtaining subsequent external funding for their research are encouraged to apply.